 [Last few lines of the song:

 Our children’s children are the ancestors of a free people

 To the generations: the fight is worth it

 And that just about means that my time is up

 When my time’s up, I remain as always, obediently yours]

 I listen to that driving from the field and just be like ‘yeah this is why you’re doing this.’

 If you are interested in reading Amelia and Monique’s paper about safe fieldwork practices for minorities, you can access it here.

 Additionally, Amelia and Monique hosted a webinar regarding their paper that also featured a discussion with interdisciplinary professionals in fieldwork, diversity, and inclusion.
 Watch a recording of the webinar here.

-Thank you to Amelia for being willing to share her inspiring story, and to Cornell Lab student employee Victoria Varlack for conducting the interview and drafting this post!
+Thank you to Amelia for being willing to share her story, and to Cornell Lab student employee Victoria Varlack for conducting the interview and writing this post!